defiprime/defiprime1/ethereum.md

 {% assign payments = site.payments | where_exp:"item", "item.ecosystem contains 'ethereum'" %}
 {% if payments.size > 0 %}
-# BTC Payments Solutions and Service Providers
+# Payments Solutions and Service Providers
 {% for payment in payments %}
 ### <a href="{{ payment.product-url }}">{{ payment.product-title }}</a>
 {% include ecosystem-icons.html project = payment %}